 As Qaddafi's forces advanced on Benghazi, the UN Security Council approved (March) a no-fly zone over Libya; it was enforced by aircraft from a mix of NATO and Arab nations, which at times also attacked government ground forces.
 The Benghazi-based rebels, who established a governing council, fought a seesawing contest for central N Libya.
 Misratah and the Nafusa Mtns. became the most signifcant battlegrounds in the west, and after repulsing government forces there, the rebels made some advances by midyear.
 The rebels benefited from aid from some Western and other nations, and their National Transitional Council (NTC) was recognized by some nations.
 In August, increasing rebel successes culminated in the fall of Tripoli; in September, the NTC was recognized by the United Nations as Libya's legitimate government.

-In July, the 200-members of the national assembly were elected, with no group clearly dominating the result.
+In July, the 200-members of the national congress were elected, with no group clearly dominating the result.
 In September, Mustafa Abu Shagur, who had served as a deputy to el-Keib, was chosen as prime minister, but he proved unable to form an acceptable government.
 Ali Zidan, a former diplomat and exile, was chosen to replace him in October, and formed a government.
-Also in September the U.S. ambassador was killed in an attack by Islamic militants on the Benghazi embassy; the attack led to a crackdown on Libyan militias, but they remained a significant force and problem in the country.
+Also in September the U.S. ambassador was killed in an attack by Islamic militants on the Benghazi embassy.
+The attack led to a crackdown on Libyan militias, but they remained a significant force and problem in the country, and in subsequent months were a factor in a number of deadly clashes.
+In Jan., 2013, the president of the national congress survived an attempted assassination.